blainegarrett/learn/sessions/1/index.md

 ### What HTML *Isn't*?
 Before digging in, let's clarify what HTML is not:

-- Images, audio, nor video content.
+- Images, audio, nor video content are not HTML.
 However, HTML can be used to display these things.
-- HTML is not a classical programming language.
-However, a lot of web development is using programming languages to generate HTML content.
+- HTML is not a programming language.
+However, a lot of web development involves using programming languages to generate HTML content.
 - In most cases, HTML should not be used for formatting content.
 Things like font formatting, colors, animations, etc are left up to CSS, which will be covered in Session 3.

 **Takeaway:** HTML is a standardized language for displaying content on the web.